-(2) The District expects to defease or prepay approximately \$190 million of these base rental payments with a portion of the proceeds of the District's Series A Bonds, Series B Bonds and Series D Bonds expected to be issued under the Measure Y authorization in February, 2006.
+(2) Reflects the prepayment of certain base rental payments with proceeds of the Measure Y Series A Bonds, the Measure Y Series B Bonds and the Measure Y Series D Bonds.

 (3) In the event that insufficient developer fees are available to pay the indicated lease obligations, the General Fund would need to pay said obligations.